 Labs are held in a "closed" environment such that you may ask your TA questions.
 Please use your TAs knowledge to your advantage.
 You are required to move at the pace set forth by your TA.
 Please help other students in need when you are finished with a task.
-You may program in pairs if you wish.
-However, I highly encourage you to collaborate in teams of 3 - 4 to analyze the problem requirements.
+You must work in teams!
 Have a great time!
 Labs are a vital part to your education in CptS 121 so work diligently.

-NOTE: you are not required to define your own functions for this lab!
-That will be next week!
+NOTE: you are NOT required to define your own functions for this lab!